 Basically, do your best to chat with an untalkative, unexpressive guy, but if you can't get a conversation going realize it's more about him than it is about you.
 Also, realize that with an unchatty guy that you don't have to be talking every second.
 He likely appreciates the silences and doesn't feel your relationship is falling apart if you aren't constantly jabbering.
 Another thing is that while you may look at a laconic guy and think, "Wow, what a powerful, self-possessed man of few words", he may very well think of himself as someone who just sucks at talking to people, and wishes he was better at thinking of things to say.
 It's just that his particular type of awkwardness has a built-in cover story.

 If you're a bit physically wimpy or afraid of the world, get in shape and learn to defend yourself

 Some guys were never that tough or assertive growing up, and around guy's guys they're always slightly on edge because they're overly intimidated by the fact that these men have the potential to get physical.
-They may even flinch away every time a dude gets loud or starts gesturing a little too wildly.
+They may even flinch away every time a dude gets loud or starts gesturing too wildly.
 Never mind that brawls are pretty rare, they're still a little afraid of the idea of it.
-This isn't an overnight solution, but one thing that helps is to take some classes and learn at least a little about fighting.
+This isn't an overnight solution, but one thing that helps is to take some classes and learn at least a bit about fighting.
 Also, start lifting weights and gain some strength.
 The goal isn't to become an aggressive, over-confident meathead or an elite MMA warrior, but to just get to a mental space where the possibility of getting into a dust up isn't this terrifying abstract concept.
 You'll feel much more at ease when you have the mindset that you don't want to fight, but if you had to you'd have at least some idea of what to do (even if that's to hold your ground for a moment before you spot a chance to get away).